Ratul-Saha-003/Fam-Backend-Assignment/README.md

 # YouTube Video Fetcher

-This project is a Flask-based server that continuously fetches the latest YouTube videos for a search query, stores them in a SQLite database, along with an API to retrieve the data in a paginated format.
+This project is a Flask-based server that continuously fetches the latest YouTube videos for a search query, stores them in a MySQL database, along with an API to retrieve the data in a paginated format.

 A simple dashboard (via `index.html`) allows you to view and search videos by keywords directly from the browser.